Get Tech Tips

 “I told him it was undoubtedly the wind rattling his window.
 ‘No,’ he said, ‘It was not that.
 It was somebody that called me.
 Who was it?’
 And so on he talked, insisting that he’d been called and for me to explain who it had been.”

 The hallucinations continued, with the family feeling the presence of the unknown.
 They experienced hauntings, rattling beds, lethargy, and temporary paralysis.
 Even the plants began to wither and die.

 Mrs. H continues:

 “Some nights, after I’ve been in bed for a while, I’ve felt as if the bed clothes were jerked off me.
 And I’ve also felt as if I’d been struck on the shoulder.
 One night I woke up and saw, sitting on the foot of my bed, a man and a woman.
 The woman was young, dark and slight and wore a large picture hat.
 I was paralyzed and could not move.”

 After speaking with different people about their malady with the spirit realm, a relative suggested that they were being poisoned.
 He had heard similar accounts from people poisoned by combustion gases experiencing similar symptoms.

-It turned out that the gas lighting and the furnace were dumping carbon monoxide in the home.
+It turned out that the gas lighting and the furnace were dumping carbon monoxide into the home.
 As soon as the furnace was properly vented, their ghosts disappeared, and life returned to normal.

 This story is one of my favorites from the podcast and radio show This American Life, which was brought to their attention by Albert Donnay, who is a toxicologist and CO expert.

 It makes me wonder how many of the hauntings in these old homes are due to CO rather than the spirit realm.

 The Deadly Gift